ESMValGroup/ESMValTool_Tutorial/index.md

 Don’t be alarmed if you can’t work through it all in one sitting.
 It may take some time to get used to working with ESMValTool.

-> ## What will you learn in this course:
+> ## What will you learn in this course
 >
 >   - What is ESMValTool
+>
 >   - How to install ESMValTool
+>
 >   - How to run ESMValTool
+>
 >   - How to develop your own diagnostics and recipes
+>
-> - How to contribute your recipes and diagnostics back into ESMValTool {: .checklist}
+>   - How to contribute your recipes and diagnostics back into ESMValTool
+>
+{: .checklist}

 > ## Prerequisites